Memory-V2V: Memory-Augmented Video-to-Video Diffusion for Consistent Multi-Turn Editing: Experiments

-\textbf{Text-guided long video editing.} We extend the single-turn, instruction-driven video editing model LucyEdit \cite{LucyEdit}.
+We extend the single-turn, instruction-driven video editing model LucyEdit \cite{LucyEdit} to a long video editor.
 We finetune it to take both the source video and previously edited (history) videos as input.
 Training is conducted on 56K samples \cite{ju2025editverse} filtered from the publicly available Señorita-2M dataset \cite{zi2025se}.
 Each sample in Señorita contains a triplet of text instruction, source video, and target video.
-However, since both the source and target clips in Señorita are relatively short, we employ an off-the-shelf video extension model \cite{zhang2025packing} to temporarily extend the target videos, using these extended segments as the memory videos during training (see Fig.~\ref{fig: long-video-editing-framework}(a)).
-The model is trained with the rectified flow matching loss \cite{esser2024scaling} for 1K steps on 32 A100 GPUs with a total batch size of 32.
+However, since both the source and target clips in Señorita are short-form videos, we employ a generative video extension model \cite{zhang2025packing} to temporally extend the target videos, using these extended segments as the memory videos during training (see Fig.~\ref{fig: long-video-editing-framework}(a)).

+Both video novel synthesis and long video editing models are trained with the rectified flow matching loss \cite{esser2024scaling} on 32 A100 GPUs with a total batch size of 32.
+Due to strong pretrained initialization, stable convergence is achieved within 1–2K finetuning steps.